AndelaOSP/wirebot/README.md

 ngrok Setup

-At this point make sure the `wire-api` & `wire-bot` are running locally, we will need to our created `Slack-App` to be able to communicate with our local `wire-bot` server.
+At this point make sure the `wire-api` & `wire-bot` are running locally, we will need our created `Slack-App` to be able to communicate with our local `wire-bot` server.

 - To do this we will need [ngrok](https://ngrok.com/).
 Follow this [links'](https://dashboard.ngrok.com/get-started) instructions to install `ngrok` on your computer.